 When you first get a dog all the gear you have to buy can be a bit overwhelming.
 You will get lots of different advice and be exposed to so many different brands and choices.
 What to go for?

 Choosing the best dog leash is no exception.
 There are all different sizes, patterns and styles.
-It can be mind-boggling.
+It can be mind-boggling to choose from among the best dog leashes.
 It is such a crucial piece of kit, used on a daily basis for safety, control, managing social interactions, training and in some scenarios it is a legal requirement.

-It is used every day for doggy walks, so choosing the right leash is really important
+It is used every day for doggy walks, so choosing the right dog leash is really important

 We have outlined most of the different types below with some details on the pros and cons to help you to make a more informed choice.

-- Adjustable length training leash – a versatile leash and my recommendation
+- Adjustable length training dog leash – a versatile dog leash and my recommendation

 - Long Lines – Best Dog Leash for working on recall training